Winter Sale! | 35% off + FREE Pillows on select mattresses

 Hot sleepers considering a latex mattress should know that synthetic latex and natural latex have very different properties when it comes to temperature control.
 While naturally-sourced latex is temperature neutral and sleeps cool, synthetic latex often contains temperature-sensitive fillers that store heat.

-That said, natural latex is a solid option for hot sleepers.
-Natural latex feels flexible and bouncy, offering gentle contouring without heat-trapping chemical additives.
+Natural latex is a solid option for hot sleepers.
+Latex foam feels flexible and bouncy, offering gentle contouring without heat-trapping chemical additives.
 To produce latex mattresses, manufacturers start by whipping the sappy latex liquid into a frothy foam.
 This process makes the foam highly breathable, which keeps latex mattresses well ventilated.

-While browsing your options, you'll see some latex beds made with Talalay latex and others with Dunlop latex, the two types of all-natural latex.
-In general, Talalay offers better breathability than Dunlop because of its lower density.
+While browsing your options, you'll see some latex beds made with Talalay latex and others with Dunlop latex, the two types of natural latex.
+Both are great choices for hot sleepers, though Talalay latex is slightly more breathable.
 If you want to learn about latex types, head over to our Latex Mattress Shopping Guide.
 As shown below, some latex mattresses also use perforated foam, which further improves air circulation.

 Sheet of hole-punched latex foam for a mattress